migration

 New billing on Medi starts the day after cutover for any encounter with a date of service after the cutover date.

 A billing company managing eight client practices through AdvancedMD's CBO should not move all eight at once.
-Compressing the migration into a single weekend compresses every enrollment gap, scrub calibration issue, and posting rule rebuild into the same support window.
+A single-weekend cutover compresses every enrollment gap, scrub calibration issue, and posting-rule rebuild into one support window.

-The staggered rollout that recovers from problems:
+A staggered rollout that recovers from problems:

-Choose the client with the simplest payer mix and the smallest open A/R for the first cutover.
+Pick the client with the simplest payer mix and the smallest open A/R for the first cutover.
 Run that client entirely through Medi for two weeks before moving the second.

 The CBO migration angle

-For CBO users, the specific things to document before migration:
+For CBO users, document before migration:

 Client-level reporting templates and any custom A/R aging or denial dashboard configurations.
 Those are configuration, not data, and they rebuild from scratch on any new platform.